Colorectal Cancer Screening: Conversation Starters

-Explain the reasons for getting tested.
+Explain the reasons for getting screened.

 You can say:

-- “If the doctor finds a growth in your colon during the test, they can remove it before it turns into cancer.”
+- “If the doctor finds a growth in your colon during the test, they can remove it before it even turns into cancer.”

 - “If you do have colorectal cancer, getting tested regularly can help you find out early — when it may be easier to treat.”